 Parks are an Essential Business

-COVID-19 has brought greater clarity to what is “essential” in our daily existence.
+(Updated) COVID-19 has brought greater clarity to what is “essential” in our daily existence.
 In the era of social distancing and sheltering in place, we are all discovering what many of us already knew—that parks and trails are an essential business.
 More than ever our communities are relying on these critical green resources as means of transportation, to get needed fresh air and exercise, and as a mechanism for aiding mental health.
 Join APA Central Ohio on June 11 from 12:00 PM - 1:00 PM as they highlight local, regional and national examples of how communities are addressing both short-term and long-term challenges.
 We will then showcase current initiatives in Columbus that, if properly coordinated and implemented, can ensure that Central Ohio provides equitable social access to parks and trails for all of its citizens.
-Click the link above for more information and to register.
+To view a recording of this webinar, click the link above.

 Planning during a Pandemic: Moving to Virtual Public Meetings